Chorro/prozzie/docs/cli/CLI.md

 As you can see, the format of key-value pairs are `<key>`=`<value>`

+The command `prozzie config set` also accepts two modifiers in the case of compose modules that accept configuration:

+:`--dry-run`
+Only validate configuration, do not modify anything.

+:`--no-reload-prozzie`
+Do NOT reload prozzie after configuration.
+This is useful in case you want to modify the configuration of many modules and you don't want to wait for all the
+reloads: just set this modifier in all but the last.
+Note that the use of this modifier can set prozzie in an inconsistent state: Configuration files and current connectors configuration are not synced until you do `prozzie up` or similar.

 `prozzie config` command allows you check and handle the configuration in next modules:

 - [x] [**base**](https://github.com/wizzie-io/prozzie/blob/master/docs/installation/Installation.md)